neuroailab/physopt-physics-benchmarking/README.md

 `python opt.py --help`

-## Model Specification

-An overview over all available models can be found in `physopt/models/\_\_init\_\_.py`.

-To add a new model simply create a new `Objective` and update ``physopt/models/\_\_init\_\_.py`. `Objective` inherits from `PhysOptObjective` as implemented in `physopt/utils.py` which primarily takes care of running the different phases and managing where intermediate results are stored.

-For a new `Objective` you will need to implement:
-- `get_model`: Returns the model object
-- `load_model`: Implements loading of model if model checkpoint file exists
-- `save_model`: Implements saving of the model
-- `get_dataloader`: Takes as input params `datapaths`, `phase`, `train`, and `shuffle`.
-Returns the dataloader object that can be iterated over for batches of data
-- `train_step`: Takes as input a batch of data, performs the train optimization step, and returns the scalar loss value for that step
-- `val_step`: Takes as input a batch of data, performs validation on that batch, and returns the scalar metric used for validation
-- `extract_feat_step`: Takes as input a batc
-- Optionally, `get_config`: Loads a configuration object.
-Must contain at least the settings in `physopt/models/config.py` and be accessible with dot notation.

 ## Dataset Specification

 An overview of the required data settings and defaults can be found in `physopt/data/config.py`.